 - Their habitat exists throughout the world except for Antarctica.

-- Spiders have a diverse range of habitat from grasses and trees to deserts and lakes edges.
+- Spiders have a diverse range of habitats from grasses and trees to deserts and lakes edges.

-- They do well in all types of habitats where they found.
+- They do well in all types of habitats where they are found.

 22. Spider Web Facts – Spider Web Information